This page gives a quick developer reference for the SCOAP API surface in OpenTestability.

 Main entry point

-run(input_filename, output_filename, json_flag=False, reconvergence_data=None, reconvergent_roots=None, parallel=False, max_workers=4)
+run(input_filename, output_filename, json_flag=False, reconvergence_data=None, reconvergent_roots=None)

 Runs SCOAP end to end.
+Internally delegates to build_scoap_accelerated().

 Key arguments: